How Green Cities Celebrate Earth Day

 - Burke Gilman Trail Restoration Work Party sponsored by Green Seattle Partnerships.
 It’s from 9 a.m. to 1 p.m. on the 22nd.
-Click here to find out what to bring and where to meet.

 - Celebrating Our Earth at Fisher Pavilion is a collaborative celebration with music and science-based activities.
 The event takes place on Saturday, April 20, 2013 at 11 a.m.

 - Seattle Magazine’s Earth Day 5K.
 Want to run, walk, or stroll and keep Seattle green at the same time?
 Then this event is for you!
 Click here to get more information and register.

 - Newcastle Earth Day also happens on April 20th (close to Seattle).
 Highlights include metal and electronic recycling, crafts for kids, and a large 40’ x 40’ tent for activities.

 - Earth Day Extravaganza at nearby Tacoma Nature Center is a great way for the entire family to explore nature together.
 Drop in anytime between 12-4 p.m. on the 20th and learn how to keep the planet healthy.